 Which reminds me we have to visit again, there is a place on the topographic map marked as a digging, need to check it out.

 The area had a fair bit of action during the Boer War.
 General de Wet had a camp near Reitzburg before crossing over at Schoemansdrift to escape the British.
-I still have to find the site of this camp.
-There is more coming on this subject.
+Before it came to that there was the

 Ref 1.: Standard Encyclopedia of Southern Africa, Nasou Limited, 1974

 Ref 2.: VE d'Assonville, 'Generaal De Wet in die Vredefortkoepel', Marnix Pretoria, 2010, ISBN: 978-0-620-46619-6

 Ref 3.: Chistiaan Rudolf de Wet, 'Three Years War', Charles Scribner's Sons, New York, 1902